 Upon assuming the athletic director reins, McCutcheon quickly began to change the culture of Lafayette Athletics and he garnered the support of the College's central administration and the Maroon Club on several major initiatives in the areas of facilities and personnel.

 Additionally, the track and field program has been relocated to Metzgar Fields Athletic Complex where a new track opened for competition in 2009 and hosted the Patriot League Championships in 2011.
 In the summer of 2007, Kamine Varsity House at Metzgar Fields, which houses 11 teams, received a drastic makeover and renovation.
 In 2011, the Morel Field House was opened, housing indoor batting facilities for baseball and softball and in Kirby Sports Center the men's and women's basketball locker rooms were expanded and renovated.
-Plans are now in place for the renovation of the Kirby Sports Center arena, which will take place in 2013.
+McCutcheon also oversaw a renovation of the Kirby Sports Center arena which was completed in August 2013.

 McCutcheon has also upgraded the department by creating full-time positions in several sports, including volleyball, men's and women's soccer and baseball, as well as strength and conditioning, athletic training and athletic equipment services.

 In 2011, McCutcheon introduced the Oaks Leadership Academy as a comprehensive program to develop, challenge, and support Lafayette student-athletes and coaches in their quest to become effective leaders in academics, athletics and life.
 The Oaks Leadership Academy was developed as a partnership between Lafayette and Janssen Peak Performance and provides the leadership development programming to accomplish this objective.